 Goal 5: To conduct research that contributes to the identification, management, and resolution of public health problems.

 Objective 1: Seventy-five percent of MPH core faculty will have funded research annually.
-Objective 2: Half of core faculty will conduct funded research projects that address public health problems in diverse populations.
-Objective 3: Eighty percent of MPH core faculty will publish two peer-reviewed articles annually.
-Objective 4: Eighty percent of MPH core faculty will conduct at least one presentation at professional meetings annually.
-Objective 5: Each academic year, 25% of MPH students will present research projects at professional conferences.
-Objective 6: Each academic year, 25% of MPH students will assist faculty on research projects.
+Objective 2: Seventy-five percent of MPH core faculty will publish two peer-reviewed articles annually.
+Objective 3: Fifty percent of MPH core faculty will conduct at least one presentation at professional meetings annually.
+Objective 4: Each academic year, at least 2 MPH students will present research projects at professional conferences.
+Objective 5: Each academic year, at least 5 MPH students will assist faculty on research projects.

 SERVICE: The MPH program strives to improve the health status of individuals through community efforts.
 As a community-practice oriented degree, the program encourages students and faculty to participate in community service through research, consultation and volunteerism.